 Frank Zappa once said that a composer is ‘a guy who goes around forcing his will on unsuspecting air molecules with the assistance of unsuspecting musicians.’
 Olli Virtaperko’s career so far appears to bear that phrase out, and in a good way.
-His creative journey has been marked out by its ability to surprise – not just air molecules but other human beings – and its strong sense of collaboration with musicians and music professionals from a whole range of genres and disciplines.
+His creative journey has been marked by its ability to surprise – not just air molecules but other human beings – and its need to collaborate with musicians from a whole range of genres and disciplines.

 Olli Virtaperko stands among a generation of composers who are determined to rediscover their sense of purpose – focused on communicative, useful work that serves local and international communities while reflecting the world we live in.
 To Zappa’s description of unsuspecting air molecules and musicians, Virtaperko adds his belief that a composer ‘is required to express him or herself verbally, in the contexts of many different musical styles’ and to be an active, able performer and musical leader.
-At forty, a self-confessed ‘middle aged man’, Virtaperko is full of the excitement of youth.
+In his mid-forties, a self-confessed ‘middle aged man’, Virtaperko is still full of the excitement of youth and alive to musical possibilities.
 ‘I have expressed myself in all the ways I could ever have imagined to’, he says, ‘but there are still so many things for me to learn and explore.’
-Listen out – the results are sure to be unlike anything you’ve heard before.
+Keep listening – the results are full of delights and surprises.